 How does a cluster of 70,000 JQuery repositories or 20,000 AWS EC2 repositories take shape?
 Many repositories differ from each other only in name.
 Some thousands of the jQuery repositories clone the primary jQuery/jQuery (or the jQuery Foundation's primary jQuery repository).
 Such repositories differ only through the name the person or organisation with whom they are concatenated.
 Despite this imitation, the fully qualified naming of things is an important pre-occupation in contemporary infrastructural semiosis.
 In the case of Github, every repository has a unique proper name, even if it directly clones another repository.
 Nomination combines a person or organisation and a thing, device, system, convention, protocol or infrastructure.
 The base name for all the copies of JQuery is jquery/JQuery.
 The left hand part of the name is a person or an organisation, in this case, the JQuery organisation or the jQuery Foundation, while the right hand part points to a repository containing code that inevitably points to many further named elements.
 The full name of a repository always combines a person or organisation (BBC, Google, Twitter, WhiteHouse, torvalds, etc.) and a thing (jQuery, bootstrap. linux, dotfile, etc.).
-Thus the fully qualified name of repository inextricably points in more than one direction.
+Thus the fully qualified name of a repository inextricably points in more than one direction.
 It does not index or symbolise either people or things but always a concatenation of organisation/person and device/thing.
 Such concatenations are familiar in science and technology studies accounts of technologies and scientific knowledges (relations between people and things, for instance, lie at the base of actor-network theory accounts of translation and displacement (Callon et al. 1983) or human-machine configurations (Suchman 2006)).
 Their sheer repetition does, however, intensify and thicken contemporary infrastructures in two specific ways: by linking infrastructural operations to subject positions; in combinatorial variations.

 The very operation of the thing/device/system/framework/protocol/tool/technique and the position assigned to the subjects who make statements about the infrastructure come much closer together and indeed mingle in code.
 Strictly speaking, the subject position marked by the left hand end of a Github repository name overflows the / that separates it from the body of code that addresses devices or systems on the right hand side.
 The situation here is captured well in Michel Foucault's account of the constituting and generating operations of statements in The Archaeology of Knowledge:

-In each case the position of the subject is linked to the existence of an operation that is both determined and present; in each case, the subject of the statement is also the subject of the operation (he who establishes the definition of a straight line is also he who states it; he who posits the existence of a finite series is also, and at the same time, he who states it) ; and in each case, the subject links, by means of this operation and the statement in which it is embodied , his future statements and operations (as an enunciating subject, he accepts this statement as his own law) (Foucault 1972, 94–95).
+“In each case the position of the subject is linked to the existence of an operation that is both determined and present; in each case, the subject of the statement is also the subject of the operation (he who establishes the definition of a straight line is also he who states it; he who posits the existence of a finite series is also, and at the same time, he who states it) ; and in each case, the subject links, by means of this operation and the statement in which it is embodied , his future statements and operations (as an enunciating subject, he accepts this statement as his own law)” (Foucault 1972, 94–95).